 A: As of October 2017, check for the “Tax-Free Shop” logo or ask a sales assistant if the shop offers tax-free purchases.
 Be sure to bring your passport with you (or your cruise ship tourist permit).
 Spend over 5,000 yen on either general goods or consumables.
-After purchasing your items, take the items, your receipt and your passport to the tax-free counter and fill out the forms.
-You'll receive what you paid in tax back, and have your items placed in a special bag.
+After purchasing your goods, take the items, your receipt and your passport to the tax-free counter and fill out the forms.
+The VAT will be immediately deducted from your purchase, and your items will be placed in a special bag for tax-free items.
 Be sure to keep your Record of Purchase and submit it to customs when you leave Japan.
 For more information, please refer to our Tax-Free Shopping Guide

 Q: What is “gift wrapping service?”